 |Core Material||Birch wood||Performance Wood & Metal||Paulownia, beech, poplar||Tubelite wood||Beech and poplar|

 Our Analysis and Test Results

 We hoped for just a bit more from this ski, as we think the company's mission statement is a worthy one, and we love the idea of them making skis built just for women.
 They're onto a good thing in the realm of powder performance; the SOS just needs some tweaks in other areas to make it truly versatile.

 Stability at Speed

-We didn’t find much levity of any kind in this ski.
-Even just skating or walking around on the flats near the chairlift, it felt stiff and land-bound.
-The SOS felt heavy to get airborne, but there was definitely some joy to be found in the solid platform it provided for a landing.
+The SOS is far from a lively, lightweight ski.
+It felt stiff and land-bound, even just skating or walking around on the flats near the chairlift.
+This ski felt heavy to get airborne, but there was some joy to be found in the solid platform it provided for a landing.
 In terms of rebound, we received little to no feedback from this ski when we pressured and released it; any kickback we got was too unpredictable to find enjoyment in it.

-This ski is too stiff and heavy-footed to make the agile movements necessary to be successful in a mogul field.
+This ski is too stiff and heavy-footed to make the agile movements necessary to succeed in a mogul field.

 Ad-free.
 Influence-free.
 Powered by Testing.